sunnypatell/sunnify-spotify-downloader/README.md

 1. Launch the Sunnify application.
 2. Enter your Spotify playlist URL in the provided input field.
-3. Click on the "Download" button to start downloading the playlist.
+3. Check show preview box to see progress
+4. Check metadata box if you want to download cover art, author, album, etc...
+5. Press enter in the URL field to start downloading.
-4. The downloaded songs will be saved in the specified output directory.
+4. The downloaded songs will be saved in the media directory (wherever your source or executable is located).

 ## Libraries Used

 Sunnify utilizes the following Python libraries:

 - [PyQt5](https://pypi.org/project/PyQt5/): Used for the GUI interface.
-- [beautifulsoup4](https://pypi.org/project/beautifulsoup4/): Used for web scraping.
+- [webbrowser](https://pypi.org/project/pycopy-webbrowser/): Used to bypass Spotify Network Traffic Detection.
 - [requests](https://pypi.org/project/requests/): Used for making HTTP requests.
 - [mutagen.id3](https://mutagen.readthedocs.io/en/latest/api/id3.html): Used for editing ID3 tags and scraping metadata.